weaversam8/weaversam8/README.md

 ✨ I have a passion for solving problems in the spaces of **productivity, community, and education.** You can learn more about my professional focus areas [on my website](https://samweaver.com/work/)!

-I'm not currently maintaining any major open source projects, but I try to contribute back (usually in the form of issues, bug reports, and documentation) to the projects I use when I can.
+I try to contribute back to open source (usually in the form of issues, bug reports, and documentation) to the projects I use when I can.
 Feel free to reach out to me via [my website](https://samweaver.com/me/) (look for the link that reads "Get in touch").

+I currently maintain:
+- [relaypro-open/YarnRunner-Python](https://github.com/relaypro-open/YarnRunner-Python) - A Python runner for compiled [Yarn Spinner](https://yarnspinner.dev/) story files.

 <!--
 **weaversam8/weaversam8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.